GBDK 2020 Docs 4.3.0

 Caveat: Make sure the transfer buffer is emptied before switching to direct mode

-To avoid this situation, make sure to always "drain" the buffer by doing a call to wait_vbl_done when you expect your code to finish.
+To avoid this situation, make sure to always "drain" the buffer by doing a call to vsync when you expect your code to finish.

 Caveat: Only update the PPU palette during buffered mode